-Most of the paleodata periods previously claimed in the literature as standalone-significant cyclicity (indicative of a dynamical process) are just multiples or fractions of some other periods that appear as periods in extinctions and other records.
+This fundamental property was arrived at by analyzing paleodata periods previously claimed in the literature as standalone-significant cyclicity (indicative of a dynamical process) but which turned out to be just multiples or fractions of some other periods that appear as periods in extinctions and other geological records.
 Thus previously claimed very long periods in paleodata, such as the ~9-My, are modulations primarily of the Earth axial precession.
-Together with respective modulations (reflections and harmonics), they arise resonantly under the obliquity and other triggers such as varying crustal thickness, mantle flows, and inner-core dynamics - basically any obstacles in the path of otherwise beautiful macroscopic Faraday instabilities.
-Therefore, to study non-astronomical periodicity in paleodata, the Earth precession periods and their annual (circular) 2π -phase-shifted modulations and entire precessional resonance ensembles (depending upon the band or scale at which they respond to extraction), must be enforced (mathematically ignored) in spectral analyses of paleodata.
-It should become a standard procedure to mathematically make the said astronomical periods and their modulations vanish from spectra before drawing any conclusions on causal physical mechanisms that affect processes around, on, and inside the Earth.
+Together with respective modulations (reflections and harmonics), they arise resonantly under the obliquity and other triggers such as varying crustal thickness, mantle flows, and inner-core dynamics - basically any obstacles in the path of macroscopic Faraday instabilities.
+Future analyses of non-astronomical periodicity in paleodata must enforce (mathematically ignore) precession periods and their annual 2π -phase-shifted modulations and entire precessional resonance ensembles, depending upon the band or scale of extraction.
+It should become a standard procedure to mathematically make the said astronomical periods and their modulations vanish from spectra before drawing conclusions on causality and physical mechanisms that affect dynamical processes at all scales on Earth, from quantum to planetary.